AqwamCreates/DataPredict/docs/TermsAndConditions.md

 ## Changes to Terms and Conditions
 Licensor reserve the right to change these terms and conditions at any time, without prior notice.
 User continued use of the software library after such changes will constitute User's acceptance of the new terms and conditions.

+## Removal of Library
+* If the User wish to remove the credits or source information from the User's system, the User must seek the Licensor's confirmation that the library has been removed.
+* Once the Licensor have confirmed that the library has been removed, the User may remove the credits or source information.

 ## Entire Agreement
 This Agreement constitutes the entire agreement between User and Licensor with respect to the subject matter hereof and supersedes all prior or contemporaneous communications and proposals, whether oral or written, between User and Licensor.